 Check in with me in mid-March, okay?

-But in the meantime, I’m setting out to enjoy this season, as best I can.
+In the meantime, I’m setting out to enjoy this season, as best I can.
 And, if you’re feeling up for it, I invite you to do the same.